 There are also two sectoral methodologies, the “Sectoral Methodological Guide for Formulation and Assessment for Farming Programs and Projects for Irrigation Systems” and the “Sectoral Methodological Guide for Formulation and Assessment for Programs and Projects on Drinking Water and Sanitization”.
 The “Method for Protection of Infrastructure Projects” has been developed, which considers the identification of disaster risks of investment projects and preparation of an action plan to mitigate these risks, as well as the cost-benefit calculation of the mitigation measures.
 See the full list of methodologies (Available only in Spanish).

-The SNIPH prepares the Pluriannual Investment Program with a horizon of 4 years outlining the annual finance amounts for each particular project.
-Annually, the Annual Investment Plan is published, which is divided into five sections.
-The first two are dedicated to the conceptual, legal and regulatory framework for public investment in Honduras, the third section describes the evolution of public investment since 2013, the fourth section outlines the most relevant aspects projected for public investment in 2020, highlighting the projects of the greatest importance and the sectoral physical targets.
-The last section shows a management balance identifying the problems and outlining actions to take to solve these problems.
-The annex includes the complete list of investment projects to be executed during the year, outlining those of external funding and Public-Private Partnership (PPP).
+The National Public Investment System of Honduras (SNIPH) has a Multiannual Investment Program with a 4-year horizon, which details the annual financing amounts for each particular project.
+The Annual Investment Plan is published annually.
+This plan is divided into five sections, the first two are dedicated to the conceptual, legal and regulatory framework of public investment in Honduras, the third section describes the evolution of public investment since 2015, the fourth section details the most relevant aspects projected for public investment in 2022, highlighting the most relevant projects and sectoral physical targets.
+The last section contains a management balance where problems are identified and actions to be taken to solve these problems are detailed.
+The annex includes a complete list of investment projects to be executed during the year, detailing those of external financing and Public Private Partnerships (PPP).

 The Investment Project Bank (BIP) is the SNIPH project management tool.
 It comprises modules according to the projects’ life cycle: Pre-investment module (project formulation and priority note), programming and monitoring module, closure module.
 According to the effective regulation all investment projects must be registered and have viability opinions and priority note to be able to receive resources from the national budget.
 The BIP is of restricted access and requires a username and password which are assigned to the public officers appointed by each of the institutions that execute the projects.
 In this project bank, the different phases of the projects’ life cycles can be monitored and these are updated according to the progress of the project.
 The project bank shares information with the financial administration system SIAF.
 Based on the information uploaded by the project executory units, the DGIP prepares publicly accessible monthly, quarterly and annual progress reports (Available only in Spanish).